Immigrants cheered by possible citizenship path under Biden

 “It’s hard to put your heart into it when these things have failed in the past,” Valdovinos said.
 “We’ve been beaten down so much.”

-Maria Rodriguez, executive director of the Florida Immigration Coalition in Miami, said she feels much the same way.
+Maria Rodriguez, executive director of the Florida Immigrant Coalition in Miami, said she feels much the same way.

 “I’m so happy and relieved, but we are still afraid of getting our hearts broken again,” she said.
 “We’ve been through this so many times, but we really need to bring through a solution that goes forward.”